bmichotte/ProMotion-XLForm/README.md

 }
 ```

 Here is an example of a table screen.
 Note that the `rowDescriptor` setter must be implemented.
 In order to pass the value back to the previous form screen, update the value of the `rowDescriptor`.
+Note that XLForm will set the `rowDescriptor` later in your view controller's initialization process than you might expect.

 ```ruby
 class PeopleListScreen < PM::TableScreen